rtrppl/orgrr/readme.md

 (setq org-directory "~/path/to/org-directory")
 ```

 ## orgrr's way of dealing with notes

 ### Origin story

 orgrr began as a nearly feature-complete replica of the core functionality of [org-roam v1](https://github.com/org-roam/org-roam-v1), built using [ripgrep](https://github.com/BurntSushi/ripgrep) (rg), a lot of regex and hashtables.
 It does recognize alternative note titles (`#+roam_alias`) and tags (`#+roam_tags`) as introduced by org-roam. orgrr currently only works with [org-files](https://orgmode.org) (i.e. in a technical sense: files ending in .org).

-**A crucial difference between org-roam and orgrr is the use of databases. orgrr only relies on rg to update it's data about org-files and their meta-data.
-The aim is to have as little dependencies as possible.
-A second difference is that orgrr sticks to the ideal of every note being a single file.
-The final difference is relative minimalism - orgrr should have all the features that are necessary and draw on org-mode/Emacs for everything else.**
+**A crucial difference between org-roam and orgrr is the use of databases. orgrr only relies on rg to update it's data about org-files and their meta-data, which is stored in hashtables.
+The aim is to have no dependencies on sql or related software.
+A second difference is that orgrr sticks to the ideal of every note being a single file (no nodes!).
+The final difference is relative minimalism - orgrr should have all necessary features and draw on org-mode/Emacs for everything else.**

 This package primarily address my own needs and I have been using orgrr almost daily for a year now (February 2024).
-My main container has close to 4000 notes and the speed between org-roam and orgrr is comparable.
-Even on a Rasberry Pi 5, rg needs less than a second to extract all of the meta-data (see below)!
+My main container has close to 4000 notes and orgrr is much faster than org-roam.
+Even on a Rasberry Pi 5, rg needs less than a second to extract all of the meta-data!
+It may be among the fastest of the Zettelkasten packages available for Emacs.

 **As no database is involved, orgrr works great with [Dropbox](https://www.dropbox.com/), [Google Drive](https://drive.google.com/) or other file-syncing solutions.**